 This report will then be submitted to a Fostering Panel consisting of a mix of foster parents, Supervising Social Workers and other relevant personnel.
 There will normally be about 6 people on this Panel and you will be invited to attend, along with your Social Worker, to answer any questions that they may wish to ask.

 It is important to remember that you are not on trial!
 You will be treated with dignity and respect and your Social Worker will be present to support you.

 You will be given the Panel’s recommendation after a few minutes’ wait and, as long as your application to become a foster carer is agreed by the Agency Decision Maker, you will be informed of what age group of child you’ll be able to foster – and whether you can foster girls, boys or both.

 For full details of the guidance and regulations pertaining to the assessment and approval of Foster Parents, please search “DFE assessment of foster parents”.

 Fostering your first child

-Once you have become an approved Foster Carer, we will consider any referrals for children who may be suitable for you to look after.
+Once you have become an approved foster parent, we will consider any referrals for children who may be suitable for you to look after.
 This could take a few weeks or even months, but we always try to match a child who is likely to thrive in your family environment.
-During this time it might be possible for you to provide respite for another Foster Carer.
+During this time it might be possible for you to provide respite for another foster parent.

 Keeping your skills fresh

-As an approved Foster Carer, you will need to take part in core training, which takes place over a selection of dates throughout the year.
+As an approved foster parent, you will need to take part in core training, which takes place over a selection of dates throughout the year.
 This is to help you develop your skills in areas such as contact with families, education, health, behaviour and attachment theory.